RobertRol/IntercomLightSensor/README.md

 The ATmega328P-PU microprocessors I bought did not have a bootloader installed.
 I used my Elegoo Uno R3 development board to burn the bootloader onto the ATmegas.
 A description of the procedure and a simple bread board layout can be found here: https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard

+I was also using my Elegoo Uno R3 development board to upload the sketches to the microprocessors.

-The microprocessor pin layout is given here: https://www.arduino.cc/en/Hacking/PinMapping168
+The ATmega328P-PU pin layout is given here: https://www.arduino.cc/en/Hacking/PinMapping168

 ## Sensor
 The main part of the sensor is a voltage divider composed of two light-dependent resistors (LDRs).
 One of the LDRs is placed right in front of the intercom light ("intercom LDR"), the other one a bit away from it ("ambient LDR").
 The voltage drop across the ambient LDR is then used as an analogRead input to the ATmega328P-PU microcontroller.